Schengen Visa Guide for Indian Passport Holder

 - Do you own properties in India (home country)?

-Based on experience, most of the questions were about three things:
+Most of the questions were about three main things:

 - Connections to anyone in Europe.